 Don’t charge enough… and you lose your own money.
-(I’ve seen some cleaning companies that do this and end up working for free.)
+I’ve seen cleaning companies do this and end up working for free.

 This article will show you how to find your “pricing sweet spot” so you will always make a healthy profit on your cleaning services – without turning away good clients.

 That means, your prices should be based on your average cleaning times.

 You need to find your “per room” average:

 Clean your house.
 If that’s not enough, ask your family and friends if you can clean their houses!
 Chances are they’ll be happy for the free help.